The Issues Petition Documents Timeline Share ✍ Sign the Petition

 Mockingbird Lane

-Did you know a $17.5 million overhaul of the road you drive every day is heading for a Council vote on March 26?
-New chicane obstacles, narrowed lanes, and landscaped medians β€” and most residents don't know it's coming.
+Did you know a $20 million overhaul of the road you drive every day went to a Council vote on March 26?
+New chicane obstacles, narrowed lanes, and landscaped medians raised safety concerns for hundreds of residents.
+Dozens of residents attended the Council meeting, but their concerns were ignored.

 ~$20M Total project cost